liferay/liferay-frontend-projects/README.md

 The bundled `eslint-plugin-liferay` plugin includes the following [rules](./plugins/eslint-plugin-liferay/docs/rules):

--   [liferay/no-it-should](./plugins/eslint-plugin-liferay/docs/rules/no-it-should.md): This rule enforces that `it()` descriptions start with a verb, not with "should".
+-   [liferay/no-it-should](./plugins/eslint-plugin-liferay/docs/rules/no-it-should.md): Enforces that `it()` descriptions start with a verb, not with "should".

+#### `eslint-plugin-liferay-portal`

+The bundled `eslint-plugin-liferay-portal` plugin includes the following [rules](./plugins/eslint-plugin-liferay-portal/docs/rules):

+-   [liferay/no-side-navigation](./plugins/eslint-plugin-liferay-portal/docs/rules/no-side-navigation.md): Guards against the use of the legacy jQuery `sideNavigation` plugin.

 ## License